 Before adding the trivet with egg mold into the inner pot you will need to add the correct amount of water for your Instant Pot.

 My 6-quart only needs 1 cup of water whereas my 8-quart needs 1 1/2 cups of water.
 It’s important to have the correct amount or your IP will not come to pressure.

 Once you have the water added into the inner pot go ahead and add the trivet with egg mold into the inner pot.
 Place the Instant Pot lid on and close the sealing valve.
 Some models will automatically set to sealing on its own but some you have to turn the sealing knob.

 Press the pressure cook button and adjust the time to 10 Minutes.
 It will take the Instant Pot about 2-3 minutes to heat up before it starts the cooking time.
-Then it will count down from 10 to 0.
+After that is when it will count down from 10 to 0.

-When the cooking time is done the Instant Pot will beep, do a 10-minute natural release.
-A natural release is when the pressure slowly releases from Instant Pot without you doing anything.
+At the end of the cooking time, the Instant Pot will beep.
+With the cooking time done, you will want to do a 10-minute natural release.
+A natural release means that the pressure will slowly release from Instant Pot without you having to do anything.